-The main technologies utilized in the project include a solar panels array for electricity, a solar thermal system, solar walls designed to pre-heat incoming ventilation air and a heat pump that stores and retrieves heat that would be ready for use in the winter.
-All the excess energy generated will be collected and stored for use during the winter months.
+The main technologies utilised in the project include a solar panels array for electricity, a solar thermal system, solar walls designed to pre-heat incoming ventilation air and a heat pump that stores and retrieves heat that would be ready for use in the winter.
+All the excess energy generated will be collected and stored using solar batteries for use during the winter months.
 The energy is stored underneath the house and during the winter it will being pumped back into the house.

 Because of its low energy design, the house is likely to require heat from the heat pump for around just 10 weeks during the year.
 With energy bills constantly increasing, the zero-carbon home is becoming an even more attractive prospect for householders.
 The Solar House project aims to prove that this is also achievable for house builders.

 The house’s performance will be constantly tracked by an MSc research student.
-The student will be responsible for analyzing the data gathered by the performance levels of the solar arrays, the heat pump,e and all the other sustainable technologies within the building.
-The results will then be analyzed.
+The student will be responsible for analysing the data gathered by the performance levels of the combination of heat pumps and solar panels, and all the other sustainable technologies within the building.
+The results will then be analysed.

 Scientists say that calculations show the house is expected to perform outstandingly well.
 The house building industry needs to find ways to build sustainable homes in sustainable carbon-free ways.
 The government targets look quite realistic and reachable with such projects.